 Our automotive team works with businesses to supply aftermarket connected vehicle technologies to its end users to predict and report vehicles faults.
 Automotive solutions include the remote identification of vehicle sensor and fault data, breakdown assistance apps, and reminders for MOT dates, servicing and tax renewals.
-Specialist applications include electric vehicle system monitoring and tailored solutions to the vehicle leasing companies to reduce costs in the management of service, repair and maintenance outcomes.
+Specialist applications include tailored solutions to the vehicle leasing companies to reduce costs in the management of service, repair and maintenance outcomes.
+Market leading EV applications have been created.